 NOTE: If a new user is invited to a workflow via email, they need to click the link to the User Dashboard registration page from the email.

 To register for a User Dashboard account:

-- Using any compatible web browser, navigate to http://exampleURL.autto.io/execute/dashboard, where exampleURL is the subdomain of your Autto instance.
+- Using any compatible web browser, navigate to https://exampleURL.autto.io/execute/dashboard, where exampleURL is the subdomain of your AUTTO instance.

 - Enter your email address and password, then click Register.